egouldmarie/CS_554/Team_Warmup_Factorial/README.md

 a factor of approx. 1.9 on risc-2.

-Comparing the two _machines_ (b146 vs risc-2), we see an increase in execution time on risc-2 over b146 by a factor of approx. 7.3 for prog-0, and by a factor of approx. 6.4 for prog-10.
-Those time factors are similar, but it's interesting to note that they're not identical, with the differences due to differences in how compilation interacts with the actual algorithms being used in the two different programs (related to our class discussion Tues 9/23/25 of leader-board times).
+Comparing the two _machines_ (b146 vs risc-2), we see an increase in execution time on risc-2 (213.97 s) over b146 (29.4 s) by a factor of approx. 7.3 for prog-0, and an increase on risc-2 (110.04 s) over b146 (17.26 s) by a factor of approx. 6.4 for prog-10.
+Those time factors are similar, but it's interesting to note that they're not identical, with the differences possibly due to differences in how compilation interacts with the actual algorithms being used in the two different programs (related to our class discussion Tues 9/23/25 of how the leader-board times change ordering with changes in underlying task loads).

 <br/>